Travel to Orissa? 8 Reasons why you should

 2. Richness in culture and crafts

-Many of the products represent their beliefs, their traditions, nature and everyday lifestyle.
+Many of the products represent their beliefs, traditions, nature, and everyday lifestyle.
 For example, palm leaf etchings can be preserved for hundreds of years.
 That way historians found out who and why certain monuments were built more than a millennium ago.
-The image of the main deity of Orissa, the great Jagannath is still carved out of wood just like hundreds of years ago.
+The image of the main deity of Orissa, the great Jagannath is still carved out of wood.

-If you are not interested in shopping but would still like to learn more about the craftsmanship, visit the newly opened Kala Bhoomi Museum in Bhubaneswar.
+If you’re interested to learn more about craftsmanship, visit the newly opened Kala Bhoomi Museum in Bhubaneswar.
 It’s a great exhibition to get to know the artistry and skills you would find all over the state.

 Of all the states of India, Orissa has the largest number of tribes.
-As many as 62 make up 24% of the total population of the state.
-Many of them have their own languages as they live completely isolated from society.
+As many as 62 tribes which make up 24% of the total population of the state.
+Many of them have their own languages as they live completely isolated from the society.